GD-1 and the Milky Way Starless Subhalos: Simulated Streams in an Evolving Potential

 Figure~\ref{fig_cdm_age} shows the streams resulting from a $2\times 10^4 M_\odot$ progenitor \citep{Koposov10} (colored dots and lines) with $\Delta \phi_2$ (upper panel pair) and $\Delta v_{los}$ (lower panel pair) for a sequence of stream ages.
 Each stream age is simulated six times with the subhalo distribution rotated 30 degrees between each run.
-The mean $\phi_2$ and $v_{los}$ dependence with $\phi_1$ has been fitted with a fourth order polynomial and subtracted to give the $\Delta$ differences from the mean trend.
-The black error bar is the velocity dispersion derived from the V25 data.
-The 20,000 star particles have been randomly sampled down to 1000 particles to create plots with particle numbers comparable to the observable number of stars \citep{Tavangar25}.
+The mean $\phi_2$ and $v_{los}$ dependence with $\phi_1$ is fitted with a fourth order polynomial and subtracted to give the $\Delta$ differences from the mean trend. { The results are insensitive to any fit between a quadratic and a sixth order fit.} The black error bar is the velocity dispersion derived from the V25 data.
+The 20,000 star particles are randomly sampled down to 1000 particles to create plots with particle numbers comparable to the observable number of stars \citep{Tavangar25}.
 The colored circle shows the final time position of the tracer particle at the center of the now dissolved progenitor cluster.
 The upper right panel shows the width distribution around the mean.
 The standard deviation widths are given within the panel.
 The lower left panel shows the standard deviation of the velocity measurements of the particles (colored lines).
 The lower right panel shows the velocity distribution.

-Table~\ref{tab_sigt} shows that model streams 9 Gyr and younger have a smaller velocity width (1.6$\sigma$ confidence) than the $6\pm0.6$ \kms\ of GD-1.
+Table~\ref{tab_sigt} shows that model streams 9 Gyr and younger develop a smaller velocity width (1.6$\sigma$ confidence) than the $6\pm0.6$ \kms\ of GD-1.
 A 10 Gyr age stream is in approximate agreement with the data (lowest panels pairs), however the mass within a generously defined visible portion of the stream, $\phi_1=$[-90, 20] is 9581 $M_\odot$, below even the lower end mass estimates \citep{Tavangar25}.
 The heating of the stream rises rapidly beyond 7 Gyr stream age (simulation times 7 Gyr and less) because there are more subhalos at early times.